antazo/ai-python/README.md

 pip freeze >> requirements.txt
 ```

 Create this file for later use in our Dockerfile.
-It should look like this:
+It should look something like this:
 ```
 flask
 python-dotenv
 requests
+selenium
+webdriver-manager
+pillow

 ```

 To install them: